savaslabs/savaslabs.github.io/_posts/2019-09-09-code-school-made-me-a-better-pm.md

 date: 2019-09-09
 author: Maddy Bishop-Van Horn
 tags: best-practices business productivity drupal-planet
-summary: "How learning the basics of the command line, git, and frontend languages made me a better advocate for clients, development teams, and a better project manager."
+summary: How learning the basics of the command line, git, and frontend languages made me a better advocate for clients, development teams, and a better project manager.
 drupal_planet_summary: |
-  "How learning the basics of the command line, git, and frontend languages made me a better advocate for clients, development teams, and a better project manager."
+  How learning the basics of the command line, git, and frontend languages made me a better advocate for clients, development teams, and a better project manager.
-description: "How learning the basics of the command line, git, and frontend languages made me a better advocate for clients, development teams, and a better project manager."
+description: How learning the basics of the command line, git, and frontend languages made me a better advocate for clients, development teams, and a better project manager.
 image: "/assets/img/blog/ancient-language.jpg"
 featured_image: "/blog/ancient-language.JPG"
 featured_image_alt: "Ancient written language."